holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/02_maze/lesson_plan.md

 - Reflection:
     - How do we get the impression of motion?
     - If we wanted to simulate this as humans, what would we have to do?
-    - How is this similar to the laser game and how is it different?
+    - How is this similar to the deterministic maze game and how is it different?
-    - Give me an example of an `if` statement from your life?
-    - Give me an example of a `while` statement from your life?
     - What would we need to do to make this a professional video game?
     - What could we do if we wanted to play this game on opposite day?
     - What other types of input could we use?